thedigitalkern/jamdocs/docs/getting-started.md

 Get [**Support for LogMeIn**](https://support.logmeininc.com/ "Support for LogMeIn and other Applications") **Pro / Central** under **Identity & Access Tab.**

 ## Remote Access Guidelines

+Apart from the above steps that you'd need to implement on your individual browsers for TLS1.3 with QUIC Protocols, kindly download the latest compatible and stable release of [.NET Framework](https://dotnet.microsoft.com/download/dotnet-framework "Download .NET Framework - .NET Framework is a Windows-only version of .NET for building any type of app that runs on Windows.") and [Visual C++ Redistributables](https://support.microsoft.com/en-in/help/2977003/the-latest-supported-visual-c-downloads "Visual C++ Redistributables - The latest supported Visual C++ downloads - Applies to: Visual Studio 2010, Visual Studio 2012, Visual Studio 2013, Visual Studio 2015, Visual Studio 2017, Visual Studio 2019 Download") - The latest supported Visual C++ downloads - Applies to: Visual Studio 2010, Visual Studio 2012, Visual Studio 2013, Visual Studio 2015, Visual Studio 2017 and Visual Studio 2019.
+Download [DirectX End-User Runtime Web Installer](https://www.microsoft.com/en-in/download/details.aspx?id=35 "The Microsoft DirectX® End-User Runtime - DirectX End-User Runtime Web Installer") - The Microsoft DirectX® End-User Runtime installs a number of runtime libraries from the legacy DirectX SDK for some games that use D3DX9, D3DX10, D3DX11, XAudio 2.7, XInput 1.3, XACT, and/or Managed DirectX 1.1.

+* Follow steps to secure log out after each session from [VMWare Instance](https://www.vmware.com/in/products/workstation-pro.html "VMware Workstation - Workstation Pro") to save server memory.
+Check Citrix / LogMeIn Pro **System Logs** for Timeout Activity on re-login.

+**Note:** Clear Browser Privacy Settings Prior to log in to Citrix Workspace (***before deploying the second instance) and also after securely signing out from the VMWare Instance followed by logging out securely from your home workstation.

+* Save a copy of License Agreement *(in your case you will see a set of _Alphanumeric Code_) displayed before a successful installation of Citrix Workspace Application on Windows OS - and TOS or Terms of Service as implemented by your organization or any of its subsidiaries.
+This is important as the TOS and License Agreements keep changing as per company norms.
+Remember, you are liable for any loss of revenue via Breach of any manner whilst working from anyplace apart from registered businesses.

+* Save Citrix my workspace logs to home workstations or upload it securely to [Mega.nz](https://mega.nz/aff=VR-Z4PPHdTM "MEGA provides free cloud storage with convenient and powerful always-on privacy with 50GB of Storage for Free.") or [Dropbox](https://db.tt/2aGJqaWVft "Dropbox - Free File Storage 2GB") or [WeTransfer](https://wetransfer.com/sign-up?trk=WT201610_HalfPanel_GotPlusClick_tierFree&tier=free "WeTransfer.com - One-Time Simple file-sharing and No registration") or [OneDrive](https://products.office.com/en-us/onedrive/online-cloud-storage "OneDrive Basic 5 GB") for reference in case of any disputes arising later.

+* Report sign on and sign off to your IT or Information Technology Department Administrators to adhere to workspace guidelines and easy track of payments *(in case of work per hour).
+A simple Google Sheets or .xls file would just prove beneficial.

+* Once you resume work in the company environment (*registered workplace), disable Virtualization Technology via BIOS or ask IT, Administrator, to perform these functions for you and disable all Remote Desktop Instances.

+* Always ensure that you're connected to any websites via **secure 443 or 80 Ports at all times** with Port Forwarding Disabled.

+* Inform your IT Supervisor or Administrator about whitelisting your registered [MAC ID](https://kb.netgear.com/1005/How-do-I-find-my-device-s-MAC-address "Netgear - Computer or Mobile Device’s - Media Access Control Address (MAC address)") / Static IP Address / ISP Provider details for added security.

+* If accessing Citrix Workspace via Web Application on Ubuntu Distros, follow guidelines and adhere to Software License / [GNU License](https://www.gnu.org/licenses/gpl-3.0.en.html#content "GNU GENERAL PUBLIC LICENSE") - if using a free/open-source software.

+* You are most likely to save your Login Credentials on Google Password Manager *(if using Chrome 80 or Canary in Dev Mode).
+Kindly change that upon 14 Days Window.
+You can use [LastPass](https://www.lastpass.com/pricing "LastPass (from LogMeIn), an award-winning password manager, saves your passwords and gives you secure access from every computer and mobile device.") (by LogMeIn) or [1Password](https://1password.com/ "1Password - A password manager, digital vault, form filler and secure digital wallet.
+1Password remembers all your passwords for you to help keep account information safe.").

+* Do Not Download [RSA Authenticator](https://www.rsa.com/en-us/products/rsa-securid-suite "Identity and Access Management by RSA Identity Suite") / [2FA or Two Factor Authenticator](https://www.wired.com/story/two-factor-authentication-apps-authy-google-authenticator/ "Wired.com - How to Secure Your Accounts With Better Two-Factor Authentication - Two-factor authentication is a must, but don't settle for the SMS version.
+Use a more secure authenticator app instead.") / [Yubi Key](https://www.wired.com/story/how-to-use-a-yubikey/ "Wired.com - YubiKey - Simplify and Secure Your Online Logins With a YubiKey - These simple, battery-free devices provide an easy way to securely verify that it's really you who's trying to access your online accounts.") provided by your organization on *Rooted Android Devices or *Jailbroken iOS Devices / *Multi-OS Hacked MacOS (Hackintosh) on Windows Virtual Machines *(vice versa).

+* Always check that your drivers are always updated.
+If updated via official manufacturer/software provider websites or via [DriversCloud.com](https://www.driverscloud.com/en/features "This service provides direct access to the Driverscloud driver database.
+All the drivers of the database are sorted by manufacturer, then by component.") *(French-based Translations) is a Third Party Software that allows updating your system drivers to the latest versions in case you're using custom-built machines.
+It automatically creates a system restore point prior to installing drivers or Applications for your custom hardware.

+* Ensure that you're connected to your local workstation via CAT 7 Cable to the Router over WiFi Networks *(Shared or Single) for stable connectivity as you're using [Virtualization by Intel](https://www.intel.in/content/www/in/en/virtualization/virtualization-technology/intel-virtualization-technology.html "Intel® Virtualization Technology (Intel® VT) - Virtualization abstracts hardware that allows multiple workloads to share a common set of resources.
+On shared virtualized hardware, a variety of workloads can co-locate while maintaining full isolation from each other, freely migrate across infrastructures, and scale as needed.") via VMWare which is an internet data-intensive web application.

+* Make sure to download Windows 10 Pro N Activated Copy on 64x Bit Installs for such instances.

+* Use NAS or Network Attached Storage Systems by Synology over [Cisco Network Switches](https://www.cisco.com/c/en_in/products/switches/index.html "Cisco's fixed and modular, core, distribution, and access LAN switches have been designed for a new era of intent-based networking.") for securely transmitting data for redundancy or raid architecture via TCP Protocols in case you're not comfortable with Third-Party Cloud Applications such as [Mega.nz](https://mega.nz/aff=VR-Z4PPHdTM "MEGA provides free cloud storage with convenient and powerful always-on privacy with 50GB of Storage for Free.") or [Dropbox](https://db.tt/2aGJqaWVft "Dropbox - Free File Storage 2GB") or [WeTransfer](https://wetransfer.com/sign-up?trk=WT201610_HalfPanel_GotPlusClick_tierFree&tier=free "WeTransfer.com - One-Time Simple file-sharing and No registration") or [OneDrive](https://products.office.com/en-us/onedrive/online-cloud-storage "OneDrive Basic 5 GB")

+* Intranet Services via [Synology](https://www.synology.com/en-in/support/nas_selector "Synology - NAS Selector") are preferred when you're working in smaller organizations to transfer data.

+* Ask your company IT Administrator or Supervisor to replace Thermal Paste using [Arctic Thermal Paste](https://pcpartpicker.com/products/thermal-paste/#m=191 "Buy Arctic Thermal Paste") to keep your workstations running on low temperatures for better efficiency.
+This step can void your Company's Warranty.
+Ideal for recovering systems over 2-3 Years for a sustainable environment.

+* Ensure not to upload data from local workstations to office workstations - instead use Cloud or Online Applications such as Google Docs, Sheets, Slides.